 Dietrich Klinghardt, MD, PhD, was born, raised and educated in West Germany, where he graduated from Freiburg Medical School/Albert Ludwigs University in 1975.
 He also studied psychology and completed a 3-year research project/PhD in angiology.
 He is internationally known for his successful treatment of chronic pain and illness.
 Dr. Klinghardt combines nonsurgical orthopedic medicine with immunology, endocrinology, toxicology, neural therapy, hypnotherapy, and energy psychology.
-He has been in practice for over 40 years and has peis and treatment of Lyme disease. applying his been a pioneer in the diagnosis and treatment of Lyme disease, applying his 5 Levels of Healing model.
-Dr. Klinghardt founded Sophia Health Institute in Woodinville, Washington, where he sees patients.
+He has been in practice for over 40 years and has been a pioneer in the diagnosis and treatment of Lyme disease, applying his 5 Levels of Healing model.
+Dr. Klinghardt founded Sophia Health Institute in Woodinville.
+Washington.